US Debit vs. Visa Debit

 Conclusion

-US Debit card is a card for people who do not want to provide agency bank details and need to pay federal payments.
-However, a Visa debit card is a card that you can use in any other circumstance.
+A US Debit card is for people who do not want to provide agency bank details and need to pay federal payments.
+However, a Visa debit card can be used in any other circumstance.

 Daniel Smith